 Aspen Winter Activities: 7 Fun Adventures for Snow Bunnies

 Home to a top ski resort and one of the best small cities in the U.S., Aspen packs a big punch in terms of things to do.
-While the area offers year-round recreation, winter welcomes thousands to hit the slopes and play in fresh powder.
+While the area offers year-round recreation, winter welcomes thousands to play in fresh powder.
 Keep reading for the top Aspen winter activities and plan a Colorado escape to the mountains.

 Skiing and Snowboarding

-With four mountains and two towns, the Aspen-Snowmass area offers ski and snowboard terrain for all skill levels.
-Skiers will find over 200 miles of trails, with beginning, intermediate and expert runs.
+With four mountains and two towns, Aspen-Snowmass offers ski and snowboard terrain for all skill levels.
+Skiers find over 200 miles of trails, with beginning, intermediate and expert runs.
 Those new to the sport can take lessons, which serve guests as young as 2 years old.

 For an added adventure, head to one of the terrain parks at Snowmass.
 Skiers and snowboarders have access to pipes, jumps, rails and combos.
 With over 100 features, this mountain ranks among the best terrain parks in the U.S.

-In addition, the Aspen Snowmass Nordic Trail System offers over 60 miles of cross-country trails that connect Aspen, Snowmass and Basalt.
+In addition, Aspen Snowmass Nordic Trail System offers over 60 miles of cross-country trails that connect Aspen, Snowmass and Basalt.
 The whole family will find trails suited to their skills.
-Those who prefer to skip the lines and crowds can schedule a powder tour.
+For another option, skip the lines and crowds and schedule a powder tour.
 This option gives skiers VIP access to snowcats and backcountry trails.